Skip to content

 Caddy Reverse Proxy with Coraza WAF and Management Dashboard

 A single reverse proxy handling 20+ services needs more than just TLS termination.
-This guide walks through the architecture and implementation of a Docker Compose stack that layers five distinct security tiers — Cloudflare edge filtering, IP reputation blocklists, OWASP CRS WAF, 2FA forward authentication, and per-service rate limiting — behind one Caddy instance, with a purpose-built Go sidecar and React dashboard for real-time WAF management.
+This guide walks through the architecture and implementation of a Docker Compose stack that layers five distinct security tiers — Cloudflare edge filtering, IP reputation blocklists, OWASP CRS WAF, 2FA forward authentication, and per-service rate limiting — behind one Caddy instance, with a purpose-built Go sidecar (wafctl) and React dashboard for real-time WAF management.

-The stack is designed around a few non-negotiable constraints: zero external Go dependencies in the sidecar, read-only root filesystems on all containers, atomic file operations for config changes, and a single source of truth for WAF mode that lives in the dashboard rather than scattered across config files.
+The stack is designed around a few non-negotiable constraints: zero external Go dependencies in the sidecar, read-only root filesystems on all containers, atomic file operations for config changes, and a single source of truth for WAF mode that lives in the dashboard rather than scattered across config files. wafctl doubles as both an HTTP API server and a CLI tool for scriptable WAF management.

 d2 diagram